DeepanNarayanaMoorthy/Curr-nd-Calc/README.md

 # curr-n-calc

-## This is a Command Line Based Currency Converter and calculator written in GoLang
+## This is a Command Line Based Currency Converter and calculator with budget tracker and phonebook included, written in GoLang

 ###  :black_circle:  For a particular Currency